nthmost/illuminate/README.rst

   (ve) $ illuminate --tile --quality --index sampledata/MiSeq-samples/2013-04_01_high_PF/

-You can also output to a file by using the --outfile=filename option:

-.. code-block:: bash

-  (ve) $ illuminate --tile --outfile=RU1234.txt /path/to/dataset

-The above command would output the results of TileMetrics to a file and disables console output (no need to supply --quiet option anymore, although supplying it won't hurt).

 NEW IN 0.5.6: Output raw data to CSV.
-You'll probably want to use --outfile as well, for example:
+You'll probably want to use --outfile / -o as well.
+For example:

 .. code-block:: bash

-   (ve) $ illuminate --tile --outfile=summary.csv /path/to/dataset
+   (ve) $ illuminate --tile --outfile=seqrun.csv /path/to/dataset

+The string in --outfile will actually become the basis of a longer filename starting with the "codename" of the metrics selected.
+So in the above example, you'll get files called `tile.seqrun.csv` and `quality.seqrun.csv`

+This is done so that if you select multiple metrics at once, you'll get individual files instead one big complicated one, without having to specify a filename for each.

+You're also welcome to specify a relative or absolute path as the outfile parameter:

+.. code-block:: bash

+  (ve) $ illuminate --extraction -o /data/dump/RU1234.csv /path/to/dataset

+...which produces the file: `/data/dump/extraction.RU1234.csv`

+You have the ability to get higher verbosity status messages during the parsing process by specifying --verbose / -v.

+The --debug / -d does nothing (right now) other than produce timestamps and raise the verbosity of the output (same as -v).
+These messages are placed such that you can use the timestamps to evaluate the processing time of parsing.

 Finally, a fun way to explore the data is to use the --interactive option to load the dataset object directly into iPython.
 (This suppresses the normal printouts.)